-A Biblical Apologetics MethodologySummary of Presuppositional Apologetic Method by Greg Bahnsen (from Always Ready)—with Bahnsen’s Bible references added in full from the NIV.
+A Biblical Apologetics MethodologySummary of the Presuppositional Apologetic Method by Greg Bahnsen (from Always Ready)—with Bahnsen’s Bible references added in full from the NIV.
 Edited by Steve R. Scrivener.
 Adapted from vantil.info.

 … we can now summarize the way in which we ought to go about defending the Christian hope within us: